-In the opinion of Harris Beach PLLC, Bond Counsel to the Authority, based on existing statutes, regulations, court decisions and administrative rulings, and assuming compliance with the tax covenants described herein and the accuracy of certain representations and certifications made by the Authority described herein, interest on the 2012A Notes is excluded from gross income for federal income tax purposes under Section 103 of the Internal Revenue Code of 1986, as amended (the "Code").
-Furthermore, Bond Counsel is of the opinion that interest on the 2012A Notes is not an "item of tax preference" for purposes of calculating the federal alternative minimum tax imposed on individuals and corporations.
-Interest on the 2012A Notes is, however, included in the computation of "adjusted current earnings" for purposes of calculating the federal alternative minimum tax imposed on that, under existing statutes, interest on the 2012A Notes is exempt from personal income taxes imposed by the State of New York and any political subdivision thereof (including The City of New York).
+In the opinion of Harris Beach PLLC, Bond Counsel to the Authority, under existing statutes, regulations, court decisions and administrative rulings, and assuming compliance with the tax covenants described herein and the accuracy of certain representations and certifications made by the Authority described herein, interest on the Series 2013 Notes is excluded from gross income for federal income tax purposes under Section 103 of the Internal Revenue Code of 1986, as amended (the "Code").
+Furthermore, Bond Counsel is of the opinion that interest on the Series 2013 Notes is not an "item of tax preference" for purposes of calculating the federal alternative minimum tax imposed on individuals and corporations.
+Interest on the Series 2013 Notes is, however, included in the computation of "adjusted current earnings" for purposes of calculating the federal alternative minimum tax imposed on certain corporations.
+Bond Counsel is further of the opinion that, under existing statutes, interest on the Series 2013 Notes is exempt from personal income taxes imposed by the State of New York and any political subdivision thereof (including The City of New York).
 See "TAX MATTERS" in this Official Statement.